How to keep healthy while traveling can be a challenge. I mean, who wants to watch what they eat and drink when they’re on holiday?

 Start the day with a healthy breakfast

 I don’t know about you but I have such a weakness for hotel breakfast buffets.
-It’s all too tempting to pile up your plate with buttermilk pancakes, sausages, eggs, bacon – the works.
+It’s all too tempting to pile up your plate with breakfast pancakes, sausages, eggs, bacon – the works.
 But if you just try to start the day right, it can make a big difference.

 While my kids can’t be persuaded to anything but pancakes with maple syrup in a hotel, I try to practise some form of self-restraint and (occasionally) opt for the fresh fruit platter, granola and yoghurt instead.
 Or go for an a la carte option, where you aren’t tempted to keep going back for more tempting treats.